fnalways/terminus-docs/docs/overview/introduction/getting-started/raspberry.md

-# Getting Started on Raspberry Pie
+# Getting Started on Raspberry Pi

 This guide will walk you through the essential steps to get Terminus up and running on your Raspberry Pi.
 Follow these steps to create your account, install Terminus, and start exploring the Terminus ecosystem.